saimanaswini-k/springboot-crud-api/springboot-crud-api/README.md

 2. Build and install the application:
 ```
-...
 mvn clean install
-...
 ```

 3. Start the API service by running the following command:
 ```
-...
 mvn spring-boot:run
-...
 ```

 ## Running Unit Tests

 To run the unit tests for the Dataset API service, execute the following command:
 ```
-...
 mvn clean test
-...
 ```

 ## Default Configurations in Application Properties:

-These configurations can be modified as needed to customize the behavior of the system.

 | Configuration           | Description                                              | Default Value    |
 |-------------------------|----------------------------------------------------------|------------------|